Artur-man/ImageArray/README.md

 # ImageArray

-**ImageArray** provides a unified, memory‑efficient way to work with pyramidal and non‑pyramidal images using the `DelayedArray` infrastructure.
+**ImageArray** provides a unified, memory‑efficient way to work with pyramidal and non‑pyramidal images using the `DelayedArray` package in Bioconductor.
-It stores large images in memory or on disk (**HDF5** or **Zarr**), exposes them through an array‑like API, and applies common image operations consistently across all pyramid levels
+It stores large images in memory or on disk (as **HDF5** or **Zarr**), allows array‑like manipulations, and applies common image operations consistently across all pyramid levels without loading arrays to memory.

-- **Pyramids:** multi‑resolution stacks of, e.g., from Zarr or OME‑TIFF images as a single object.
+- **Pyramids:** multi‑resolution stacks of, e.g., from HDF5, Zarr or OME‑TIFF (Bio-formats) images as a single object.
 - **Interoperability:** plays nicely with image classes across R/Bioconductor, such as **EBImage** or **magick**.
 - **Delayed operations:** rotate/flip/flop/negate, cropping and slicing – performed lazily (without loading to memory) via `DelayedArray`.
 - **Backends:** HDF5 and Zarr on‑disk storage using **HDF5Array** and **Rarr** packages.